parth181195/ffmpeg-forge/README.md

 ## 🙏 Acknowledgments

+This package was inspired by [fluent-ffmpeg](https://github.com/fluent-ffmpeg/node-fluent-ffmpeg), which has been the go-to FFmpeg wrapper for Node.js for many years.
+As fluent-ffmpeg is no longer actively maintained and has deprecated dependencies, ffmpeg-forge was created to provide a modern, type-safe alternative with zero dependencies and contemporary JavaScript/TypeScript features.

 This is a TypeScript wrapper around [FFmpeg](https://ffmpeg.org/), the powerful multimedia framework that does all the heavy lifting.

 Built with:
 - [TypeScript](https://www.typescriptlang.org/)
 - [Vitest](https://vitest.dev/)
 - Node.js built-in modules

+Special thanks to the fluent-ffmpeg contributors for pioneering FFmpeg wrappers in Node.js.